The Archaeology Of Becoming

 Currently exploring and writing on the Invisible Patterns of Women in Leadership in collaboration with Dr. Irena O’Brien.

-Because this work is deeply personal and bespoke, I do not use automated booking for this initial step.
+Because this work is deeply personal I do not use automated booking for this initial step.

 Copyright © 2026 Silvia Causo - All Rights Reserved.